-All natural cat repellent products
+All natural cat repellent products.
+Do they work?

 Using natural cat repellent products, you can keep both your cat and foreign cats out of your yard, and away from your garden.

 These are generally non-toxic and biodegradable, and can work outside as repellents for cat urine on the porch, as well as keeping cats away from your property entirely.

 Indoors they may be used to keep cats away from plants, or off of furniture.

 I have some cautions and there is a downside, however, to using these products.

 Just because it says "natural" it doesn't mean that it won't cause a cat some discomfort or harm.

 As always, read the labels and documentation on these products and decide for yourself whether or not you think they're OK to use for cats.